apache/airflow/docs/apache-airflow/concepts/tasks.rst

 The following ``SFTPSensor`` example illustrates this.
 The ``sensor`` is in ``reschedule`` mode, meaning it is periodically executed and rescheduled until it succeeds.

-- Each time the sensor pokes the SFTP server, it is allowed to take maximum 60 seconds as defined by ``execution_time``.
+- Each time the sensor pokes the SFTP server, it is allowed to take maximum 60 seconds as defined by ``execution_timeout``.
 - If it takes the sensor more than 60 seconds to poke the SFTP server, ``AirflowTaskTimeout`` will be raised.
   The sensor is allowed to retry when this happens.
 It can retry up to 2 times as defined by ``retries``.
 - From the start of the first execution, till it eventually succeeds (i.e. after the file 'root/test' appears),